Divide-By-0/blog/content/posts/movies.md

 - **The Secret and Their Eyes (original Argentinian version)**: Action thriller with plot intricacies to endlessly discuss.
 Personally recommended to me due to plot.
 - **Drive my Car**: A Murukami classic.
 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
-- **Portrait of a Lady on Fire**: Well made, 2x recommended to me
-- **Barbie**: Someone explained the tl;dr of this to me and I thought it was actually hilarious; I wasn't excited till someone gave me those slight spoilers but now I'm actually pretty curious.
 - **City of God**: IMDb darling.
 Seems to have an interesting premise, portraying two communities of youth in a violent neighborhood.
-- **Tar**: One filmmaker I met said that this was one of the most interesting and culturally relevant films she's ever seen, and that the director was directly mentored by Kubrick -- surprisingly high praise for such a recent film.
-I watched the first 10 minutes and couldn't stand the pretentiousness of it.
 - **Amores Perros**: A car crash from three different storylines that affect each other in really interesting ways.
 - **Dungeons and Dragons Movie**: Juvenile humor, funny plot.
 - **A Man Called Otto**: Both the original and the remake seem to be really well received movies.
 - **Primer**: "Primer is on the Most Complicated Films IMDb list, thanks to Time Travel, Second Hand Storytelling, and a case of The Ending Changes Everything.
 There is an explanation for almost everything that happens, but you have to watch the movie at least twice to put all the clues together."
 - **Weathering with You**: Movie by the same director and similar animation style as 'Your Name'
 - **Kiki's Delivery Service**: Another Studio Ghibli classic.
 Supposed to be an uplifting coming of age.
+- **PK**: Bollywood movie that seems to be about an alien but is really about being human.
+- **Portrait of a Lady on Fire**: Well made, 2x recommended to me.
+The first 20 minutes were really slow to me unfortunately.
+- **Tar**: One filmmaker I met said that this was one of the most interesting and culturally relevant films she's ever seen, and that the director was directly mentored by Kubrick -- surprisingly high praise for such a recent film.
+I watched the first 10 minutes and couldn't stand the pretentiousness of it.
 - **Ghost in the Shell**: A classic sci-fi film, recommended alongside Akira.
 - **Children of Heaven**: Iranian film about lost pair of shoes that was nominated for Academy Awards.
 This was my film teacher's favorite movie of all time.
+- **Enemy**: Denis Villeneuve psychological thriller with scary ending, exploring themes of the subconscious and mistakes.
+- **Song of the Sea**: Scottish film with Anime vibes.
 - **Grave of the Fireflies**: Studio Ghibli classic.
 Supposed to be very sad.
-- **PK**: Bollywood movie that seems to be about an alien but is really about being human.
-- **Song of the Sea**: Scottish film with Anime vibes.
-- **Enemy**: Denis Villeneuve psychological thriller with scary ending, exploring themes of the subconscious and mistakes.
 - **Birdman**: 2014 film with enough magical realism that it takes a while to decipher what the ending actually meant.
 From [here](https://thecinemaholic.com/confusing-movies-finally-get-explained/).
 - **Deadpool 3 (2024)**: Deadpool 1 and 2 were staples of my childhood; Ryan Reynolds has a great sense of humor.
 - **Kahaani**: Hindi film.